The Programme structure for PGDM are finalized based on the stakeholders needs and general structure of the programmes.

 The fee payable is inclusive of all the other statutory payments towards the university(Hostel fee separate)

-All students are eligible to get Educational Loan at NO-COST EMI.
+All students are eligible to get Educational Loan.
 Students can pay fee on monthly basis.

 Free access to quality management e-books and journals.